-- 1. Figure shows the initial three clock cycles of all transactions on the HyperBus. - 2.
+- 1. Figure shows the initial three clock cycles of all transactions on the HyperBus-Extend-IO. - 2.
 CK# of differential clock is shown as dashed line waveform. - 3.
 CA information is "center aligned" with the clock during both Read and Write transactions. - 4.
-Data bits in each byte are always in high to low order with bit 7 on DQ7 and bit 0 on DQ0.
+Data bits in each byte are always in high to low order with bit 7 on DQ7 and bit 0 on DQ0. - 5.
+In command/Address phase, DQ[15:8] input will be not used for command/Address decoding, however, the controller has to drive DQ[15:8] to "H" or "L".